arduino/docs-content/content/hardware/02.hero/boards/uno-rev4/tutorials/cheat-sheet/cheat-sheet.md

 ## Core

-The UNO R4 Minima is based on the [Arduino Core for renesas devices](https://github.com/bcmi-labs/ArduinoCore-renesas), which also provides a set of examples that work out of the box.
+The UNO R4 Minima is based on the [Arduino Core for Renesas devices](https://github.com/bcmi-labs/ArduinoCore-renesas).

 ### Bootloader

-In case you need to flash the bootloaderyou can follow these steps:
+In case you need to flash the bootloader follow these steps:

 - Install the rensesas core.
 - Navigate to: